YosefHayim/iitc-b/October 2024/14.10.2024/Sukot assigment/README.md

 fav page fixes:
-4. fav page - if there is no url youtube when user clicks share icon than pop message no url
+1. fav page - if there is no url youtube when user clicks share icon than pop message no url
-6. fix footer position on desktop

-search page fixes:
-improve user clarifcation if no trailer and no data icon works then notify user
+2. redirect to index.html and preform the search query from the search bar input.

+3. make the alert message box more dynamic

+4. making all the get api calls cleanly doing what they suppose to do without doing other things on

+5. night mode for desktop

+6. fix the mobile navbar to be responsive with the widths for mobile.